brainstormforce/wp-spectra/readme.txt

 1. /assets/screenshots/1.png

 == Changelog ==
-= 1.12.4 =
+= 1.13.0 =
-Improvement: Section - Introduced Graident overlay option for Image background.
+-Improvement: Section - Introduced Graident overlay option for Image background.

 = 1.12.4 =
 * Fix: CSS not applying to inner blocks on front end in some cases.